 “Focus on being effective rather than efficient.”

-If you are always working, doing, achieving, you leave no time for thinking!
+If you are always working, doing, and achieving, you leave no time for thinking!
 Stop!
 Take a minute (or 60) to explore the options available to you.
-You need to give yourself space, room, perspective to choose the right path, the right projects that will advance you towards your goals.
+You need to give yourself space, room, and perspective to choose the right path and the right projects that will advance you toward your goals.